nareshy90/GOSPAapp/doc/DeploymentProcess.md

 	  `sceptre launch -y dev/webrules.yaml.yaml`
 	  `sceptre launch -y dev/webrules-association.yaml`

-## Note down the ALB DNS name and open it in your web browser and you should see like below.
+## Note down the ALB DNS name and open it in your web browser and you should see like below if the deoployment is successful.

 ![Application Screenshot](https://github.com/nareshy90/GOSPAapp/blob/main/App-screenshot.png)